jderstd/javascript/docs/README.md

 ## Create a Failure JSON response

-To create a failure JSON response, add `error` field to the options:
+To create a failure JSON response, add `errors` field to the options:

 ```ts
 import { createJsonResponse } from "@jderjs/core";